krafczyk/assembly/README.md

 and hlalib required hlaparse.
 I didn't have the time to really try to fix this issue, so a little google searching lead me to the following blog post: http://hypervion.blogspot.com/2013/12/hla-issues-when-linking-with-ld-binary.html Instructing the right way to fix this issue.
+Thanks to Hyperion for figuring this solution out and posting it out online!

 It turns out that the hla program can be passed linker options which we must do in our case as the linker must link in 32bit compatibility mode.
 The procedure